Dessert Fit For All Wedding Guests

 With many people today having some dietary restriction — dairy, gluten, nuts, vegan — bakers can create many different concoctions to suit everyone’s needs.

-“Brides and grooms shouldn’t have to have food that they can’t eat at their wedding,” says Natalie McEachern, owner of Glutenus Minimus, a gluten-free bakery in Belmont, Mass.
+“Brides and grooms shouldn’t have to have food that they can’t eat at their wedding,” says Natalie McEachern, owner of Glutenus Minimus, a gluten-free bakery in Belmont, Massachusetts.
 McEachern says that if the couple is gluten-free, then all of the food served at the wedding should be gluten-free because you don’t want to run the risk of cross-contamination and getting sick during or after the wedding.

 Nowadays, many bakers can take classic dessert favorites and make them in a way that accommodates a variety of dietary needs.
-“I can do almost anything that’s at a normal dessert table in a vegan style,” says Abby Cobb, owner of Dudley’s Desserts in Columbia, Md.
+“I can do almost anything that’s at a normal dessert table in a vegan style,” says Abby Cobb, owner of Dudley’s Desserts in Columbia, Maryland.

 While guests who don’t have dietary restrictions may turn up their noses at the thought of a vegan or gluten-free dessert, there are many substitute ingredients such as vegan butter that look the same and taste the same.
 “If I don’t tell you, you won’t know,” Cobb adds.